MicrosoftDocs/bot-docs/articles/bot-framework-publish-register.md

 ## Register your bot

-To register your bot, sign in to the <a href="https://dev.botframework.com" target="_blank">Bot Framework Developer Portal</a>, Click **Register a bot**, and complete the following steps.
+To register your bot, sign in to the <a href="https://dev.botframework.com" target="_blank">Bot Framework Developer Portal</a>, click **Register a bot**, and complete the following steps.

 ###Complete the **Bot profile** section of the form.